Climate Change - A Quick Check

 “We were carried away by the (correlation) between the ice cores of Antarctica.”

 Carbon dioxide and the other greenhouse gases are only half of the heating equation.
 They are what gets warmed.
 How they get warmed is by a process called radiative forcing.
 The short explanation is that some of the sun’s energy is reflected from the earth’s surface heating carbon dioxide and the other greenhouse gases.
 Beyond this point, the process is immensely complex and therefore subject to a wide margin of error.
 It is interesting to note that there are three types of greenhouse gases: those that cool the air, those that heat the air and water which does both.
-As cloud, water blocks solar energy.
-As humidity, water holds heat.
+Water as cloud block solar energy while water as humidity absorbs solar energy.
 There is 20 to 80 times more humidity in the air than all of the other greenhouses put together.
-Without humidity, the rest of the greenhouse gases are only 500 molecules in a million molecules of air.
-Physics say 500 molecules can’t significantly heat the other 999,500 molecules.
 More about radiative forcing is available in the Reality Check version of this article.

 The world has been as warmer or warmer than today for the last 10,000 years except for the 350 year long Little Ice Age which ended 200 years ago.
-With today’s temperatures still below earth’s 10,000 year average, why is anyone concerned about the temperature rise from the end of the Little Ice Age 200 years ago?
-Is it because this fact challenges the urgency of fighting climate change?
+With today’s temperatures still below earth’s 10,000 year average, it questions why anyone is concerned about the temperature rise from the end of the Little Ice Age 200 years ago.
 Further gradual global warming may happen and is even likely but the evidence shows that catastrophic global warming is highly unlikely.
 More evidence is available in the Reality Check version of this article.

-The low point at the right side shows the Little Ice followed by the climb to today’s temperatures.
+This graph also demonstrates the ups and down of global temperature.
+The low point at the right side shows the Little Ice Age followed by the climb to today’s temperatures.

 Nature has been changing the climate since the world began without any help from mankind’s greenhouse gases.
 How does it do that?
 One way is a theory developed a century ago by ground breaking structural engineer turned astrophysicist Milutin Milankovitch.